garrandall/popular-music-data/tracks/dive-in-trey-songz.md

 Going under just for you, baby you
 Watch me stroke left stroke, right stroke, back stroke Girl, there ain't no running 'round this pool
-Ooh, I'm about to dive in
+Oh, I'm about to dive in
 Baby girl, hold your breath
 We about to get so wet
 Put me to the test girl when I dive